-Recall that tlp is abbreviation for true-listp, so we will be using the shorter tlp from now on.
-The definition of functions such as app give rise to definitional axioms.
-Here is the definitional axiom that app gives rise to:
+Recall that tlp is an abbreviation for true-listp, so we will be using the shorter tlp from now on.
+Also, app is a macro that takes an arbitrary number of arguments and expands into bin-app's, so we will use app instead of bin-app in the sequel.
+The definition of functions such as bin-app give rise to definitional axioms.
+Here is the definitional axiom that bin-app gives rise to: